psthomas/psthomas.github.io/_posts/2018-11-26-convergence.md

 ---

-One puzzle in the field of development economics is the lack of [catch-up growth](https://en.wikipedia.org/wiki/Convergence_(economics)) in low income countries.
-At least according to [basic theory](https://en.wikipedia.org/wiki/Solow%E2%80%93Swan_model), low income countries should grow more quickly because they have better opportunities for capital investments and technology transfers.
-The real world can diverge from basic theory for a number of reasons (e.g. bad institutions, poor provision of public goods, frictions in R&D and technology transfer, or low human capital investments), but I recently came across a [blogpost](https://www.cgdev.org/blog/everything-you-know-about-cross-country-convergence-now-wrong) that suggests that this isn't really a puzzle anymore.
+The lack of [catch-up growth](https://en.wikipedia.org/wiki/Convergence_(economics)) in low income countries is a persistent puzzle in the field of development economics.
+According to [basic theory](https://en.wikipedia.org/wiki/Solow%E2%80%93Swan_model), low income countries should grow more quickly because they have better opportunities for capital investments and technology transfer.
+There are a number of reasons the real world can diverge from basic theory (e.g. bad institutions, poor provision of public goods, frictions in technology transfer), but I recently came across a [blogpost](https://www.cgdev.org/blog/everything-you-know-about-cross-country-convergence-now-wrong) that suggests that this isn't really a puzzle anymore.
 Low and middle income economies do seem to be growing more quickly relative to the advanced economies:

 <figure style="text-align:center">
 	<a href="{{ site.baseurl }}/images/convergence/patel-sandefur-subramanian-beta_by_series-NEW.png"><img style="max-height:800px" src="{{ site.baseurl }}/images/convergence/patel-sandefur-subramanian-beta_by_series-NEW.png"></a>